About autism spectrum disorder

 We don’t know exactly what causes ASD.
 But the latest research shows that in children with ASD:

-- there’s early brain overgrowth (the brain grows faster than average)
+- there’s early brain overgrowth, which means the brain grows faster than average

 - different parts of the brain don’t communicate with each other in a typical way.

 Evidence also strongly suggests a genetic basis to ASD – that is, the condition might come from the complex interaction of several genes involved in brain development.

 There’s no one answer to the question of what causes ASD.
 It is clear, however, that what parents do or don’t do doesn’t cause ASD in their child.